 It's all very fun and satisfying indeed, especially given the game's stunning visuals and downright incredible presentation, but unfortunately the one issue that we've had a problem with ever since the game dropped is still very much present.

 Namely, the game's performance is sometimes absolutely abysmal on PlayStation 4 Pro.
 Major frame rate drops, stuttering, lag issues - all of these dreadful things have sadly been part of our NBA 2K20 experience on the PS4 Pro since September 6.
-We mentioned this in our review we wrote about a month ago, and the problems have still not been resolved.
+We mentioned this in our we wrote about a month ago, and the problems have still not been resolved.

 The performance issues are mostly noticeable during the final minutes of a match, especially if it's a tight game and there's a lot of players protecting the paint.
 Also, the shot clock going below five seconds makes the game stutter so much sometimes that it's almost impossible to nail a clutch shot from distance.